Creating Activity Templates

 The Assessment Panel

-The assessment panel area of the template page provides space for adding a rubric, scoring box, and feedback text box to a template.
-Like the Scoring and Rubric components, placing these items in the assessment panel area establishes a visual separation between submitted work and assessment tools during the assessment process.
+The assessment panel area provides space for adding a rubric, scoring box, and feedback text box to a template.
+Placing these items in the assessment panel area establishes a visual separation between submitted work and assessment tools during the assessment process.

 1. In the assessment panel area, click the add assessment component button (3 vertical dots).